 In January I wrote about three Whanganui artists participating in the Artists Open Studios event on 21-22 and 28-29 March.
 On Saturday 21 March I spent the day in Whanganui visiting 13 studios.
 I was impressed by the quality of the art work and friendliness of everyone involved and should have allowed two days for the event.
 Below is a small selection of the studios I visited.

 Driftwood horse by Jack Marsden-Mayer on Castlecliff Beach

 Studio 111, 111 Great North Road, St Johns Hill (No. 43 in the Trail Guide)

 Seven artists had work on display at Studio 111 overlooking … Read the rest

 In December last year Sharla from Wanganui-NZ introduced me to three Wanganui based artists – Lizzette Britton who works with clay, Jack Marsden-Mayer who works with driftwood, and Ivan Vostinar, painter, sculptor, and potter.
 You can visit the studios of all three artists plus over 60 more at Artists Open Studios in Whanganui in March.

 If you’re a follower of the blog you may have picked up on my slight obsession with caravans.
-I was thrilled when Sharla arranged for us to meet what turned out to be the very lovely and bubbly Lizzette Britton.
-Lizzette works from her Glue … Read the rest
+I was thrilled when Sharla arranged for us to meet the very lovely and bubbly Lizzette Britton.
+Lizzette works from her Glue Pots and Lemon Drops Gallery … Read the rest